 The format of your podcast plays a significant role in both production and audience appeal.
 This can really work well with any podcast topic or idea, but some formats work better than others.

 It’s important to come up with a podcast format idea that you are comfortable with for the long run.
-Here are the some of the most popular podcast formats:
+For a deeper breakdown (including newer formats), see Podcast formats.
+Here are some of the most popular podcast formats:

 Interview podcasts

 Just like late night show hosts, you can bring your favorite guests and record a “traditional” interview with a different guest for each episode.
-You can also have your guest lead the direction of the episode or have a more of a conversation-like episode rather than just questions and answers.
+You can also let the guest guide the direction of the episode, or keep it more conversational instead of strict questions and answers.

 Pros: